-In 2020, the kitchen is truly the heart of the home.
-With open floorplans being more popular than ever, the kitchen shares space and design elements with the dining room and the living room.
+Open floor plans are more popular than ever and the kitchen shares space and design elements with the dining room and living room.
 Fusion is a key word and shows the mix of function as well as design elements that are going to be popular in 2020.

 Fusing finishes and textures helps keep any design well-balanced.
 Marble and granite remain as standards in the kitchen, and quartz is also increasing in popularity.
 But designers are adding metal accents in bronze and copper to warm the cold stones.
 Wood also enters into the design to bring softer and more natural elements.